Federal Work Study Information

 - If denied, you cannot have a student worker.

-- If approved, The FWS Coordinator will post the job in College Central Network and save the finalized job description.
+- If approved, The FWS Coordinator will post the job in Handshake and save the finalized job description.

 - The FWS Coordinator will send eligible, interested student resumes to the hiring manager for review.